Proftec19/Proftec19/README.md

 ## Hi there 👋
 ## My name is Débora
-I'm studing allura
+I'm teatching Chemistry

-bye
+I´m teacher in Olivia Bianco School

-see you later
+Thank you for stay here!
 ![](link)

 <!--